What is Low Porosity Hair?

 - Use just a few protein-rich products to avoid protein overload, as this hair is healthy and doesn’t need a lot of repair

 As this hair type suffers from build-up you should regularly use clarifying products, such as our Detox Kit, to remove this.
 To moisturize low porosity hair properly, use a lightweight but hydrating deep conditioner like our Hydro Creme Soothing Mask, which will penetrate into the strands without weighing them down.

 Whilst oils are a great way to nourish hair, you should stick to products that contain lightweight oils that won’t sit on the hair strands and make it look greasy.
 Look for products that contain glycerin as it helps to retain moisture within the hair.
 Lightweight products are also a must for low porosity hair as they won’t weigh your strands down.
 We recommend our Hydro Style Flexi-Jelly, a medium hold weightless styling gel that will define your curls without any build-up.
 Applying your styling products on soaking wet hair can help it be absorbed into the strands, so this is also recommended.

 Since low porosity hair doesn't need a lot of protein to maintain good protein moisture balance, use only one of our Strength Recipes products at a time to make sure you are not overloading your hair.

-Whilst low porosity hair has a tight cuticle that makes it difficult for moisture to penetrate, as well as leave, high and medium porosity have different characteristics.
-High porosity hair has far looser cuticles that easily let moisture in, but just as easily let it out.
-This makes it difficult for this type to retain hydration.
+Whilst low porosity hair has a tight cuticle that makes it difficult for moisture to penetrate, as well as leave, high and medium porosity have different features.
+High porosity hair has looser cuticles that easily let moisture in, but just as easily let it out.
+This makes it difficult for this porosity type to retain hydration.
 Medium porosity hair, on the other hand, sits in between the two.
 The cuticles are looser than low porosity, but not as loose as high porosity.
 This means that moisture penetrates relatively easily, but isn’t lost too fast.